ethyca/fides/docs/fidesops/docs/guides/onetrust.md

-# How-To: Configure OneTrust Integration
+# Configure a OneTrust Integration

-In this section we'll cover:

-- An overview of the OneTrust Integration
-- How the OneTrust Integration works through Fidesops
-- How to configure OneTrust request intake and storage
-- How to test the OneTrust integration

 API docs for OneTrust are part of the [storage](/fidesops/api#operations-tag-Storage) module.